 - Educating your audience about your business

-- Explaining important concepts
+- Explaining important concepts, visually

 - Listing resources, options and tips

 - Comparing various products, plans and services

 - Summarizing and repurposing content

 - Boosting social sharing and brand awareness

 This is just the tip of the iceberg.
 I’ve seen plenty of creative uses for marketing infographics be it increasing customer engagement, generating leads or landing press mentions.